benjamin777dev/laravel-dashboard/README.md

 This project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT), however, approval to push back to the repo from your fork is required.

+## CI/CD Process

+By default this is meant to run in a container or a LAMP stack - for simplicity, we built it against the bitnami LAMP stack that can run on most servers, including lightsail.
+The CI/CD process is located in the .github/workflows folder, and should be updated to your desired handling of publishing of your application.
+By default it will:

+- Checkout
+- Run necessary commands for composer and npm
+- Send data over to your web host directory (configure rsync for your use case)
+- Set proper end commands (we have included several .sh scripts for you)
+- Clear and Update Laravel Caches and Config Caches

+You should take the chance after checkout to update to your needs, so that when you are checking in code, you can quickly deploy it to the server of your choice.

 ## Author

 Phillip Rumple, Colorado Home Realty